 Doctoral Researchers

-Our recent PhD candidates and graduates and their research below
+Our recent PhD candidates and graduates and their research below.

 Ella Fifita Hausia

-The Untapped Desires and Entrepreneurial Thinking and Capabilities of NZ-born Tongans
+Thesis: The Untapped Desires and Entrepreneurial Thinking and Capabilities of NZ-born Tongans

 Ella is a New Zealand-born Tongan who was raised and educated in South Auckland.
 She is a secondary school-trained teacher specialising mainly in Business Studies.
 Ellais passionate about Pasifika education and employs a student-centred focus.
 Ella’s doctoral work focuses on her interest in understanding the Tongan concept of loto(heart and mind; desires) as a phenomenon and how this concept, alongside entrepreneurial thinking or capabilities, could alleviate the tensions between students’ and families’ desires in Business education and that of the education system.